arkhn/fhir-river/CONTRIBUTING.md

 ```

 This command executes 2 targets: `setup-e2e-tests` (that prepares all the container for the tests) and `run-e2e-tests` (that actually run the tests).
 Note that it may be more realiable to run e2e tests in 2 steps because some of the services may take a while to start.

+### End-to-end (using a remote environment)

+An alternative to running end-to-end tests locally in docker-compose is to run them against a remote environment (which is usually already deployed, making things much faster).
+[Follow the guide!](https://github.com/arkhn/deployment/blob/the-future/stack/documentation/testy.md#how-to-run-integration-tests-on-my-local-changes-) (this page is only accessible for Arkhn team members).

 ### OpenAPI schema generation